microsoft/playwright/docs/src/debug.md

 * **Run in headful**: With PWDEBUG, browsers always launch in headful mode
 * **Disables timeout**: PWDEBUG sets timeout to 0 (= no timeout)
-* **Preserve DevTools preferences**: When used with `devtools: true`, PWDEBUG preserves the docked/undocked state of Chrome DevTools

 ### Debugging Selectors